hcaumo/HackathonStacks/readme.md

 Deploy the Lambda Function:
     Ensure you have the AWS CLI configured.
     Package and deploy the Lambda function using AWS SAM or the Serverless Framework.

 Setup DynamoDB:
-    Create a DynamoDB table named StacksWalletData.
+    Create a DynamoDB table named StacksWalletData with primary partition: id

 Deploy Smart Contracts:
     Deploy the provided smart contracts to the Stacks blockchain.

 Frontend Deployment:
     Use Bubble.io to create and deploy the frontend application.

-For more detailed instructions on each step, please refer to the specific sections above.

-License

-This project is licensed under the MIT License.
-# HackathonStacks